-The Managers continue to monitor levels of risk across the membership through the Association's risk management programme.
+Levels of risk continue to be monitored across the membership through the Association's risk management programme.
 The programme is based upon a structure of regular reviews, with a risk-based approach being applied to the review timetabling.
 The focus of each review is agreed with the Member in advance to ensure that any particular areas of potential risk are considered during the review.
 After each review, a report is produced and a plan agreed with the Member at a summary meeting, to address any issues identified.
-Support is provided to assist Members in implementing any recommendations arising out of the review, with presentations and workshops to staff regularly forming part of the follow-up.
+Support is provided to assist Members in implementing any recommendations arising out of the review, with presentations and workshops to staff regularly forming part of the followup.
 Much of the file review work is done remotely, through a combination of video conferencing and remote access to Members' systems.
 Meetings are carried out in person, where possible.

 The structure of files and the quality of electronic filing remains an important focus of the programme.
 The ability to follow an audit trail of the handling of a piece of business is essential to the successful defence of a professional indemnity claim.
 The Managers also continue to stress the importance to Members of a robust peer review system which would eradicate many of the errors identified in documentation on risk management reviews.
-Cybercrime is currently a significant risk to Members' businesses and bank account verification procedures, in particular, are now checked at each review.
+Cybercrime is currently a significant risk to Members' businesses and a thematic review has been carried out into Members' bank account verification procedures, with guidance being provided to those Members whose procedures were not sufficiently robust.
 The Managers have also continued to provide guidance on templates, and the standard disclosure and important provisions warnings which should be given to clients at key stages in the placement/underwriting process.